 Let me know in the comments if you have any other ideas on how to stop a cat from peeing on the bed that worked for you!

-2020 Update: When I got pregnant again in August, the peeing started again.
-I had never really associated the first cat peeing episodes to my first pregnancy, I just thought it was because we had moved into a new house which is a stressful experience.
 But now I definitely think that cats can smell those first trimester hormones and they’re marking their territory on the bed.
-Luckily, when Lucy started peeing again, I knew exactly what to do for the sheets and blankets and our mattress and pillows are all protected with covers, so it just meant a lot of laundry for me.
+Luckily, when Lucy started peeing again, I knew exactly what to do for the sheets and blankets.
+Our mattress and pillows are all protected with covers, so it just meant a lot of extra laundry for me.
 But now we’re in the second trimester and the peeing has stopped!

 Looking for more cat inspiration?
 Check out some of my other kitty posts: